-Priority 2) Greening procurement (2012/13)
+Priority 2) Making procurement greener (2012/13)

-Procurement has been highlighted as central to delivering the objectives of Norwich City Council.
-Good procurement will lead to buying goods, works and services in an ethical and sustainable way that will optimise our use of resources providing value for money and contribute to the provision of good quality services for the citizens of Norwich.
+Procurement has been highlighted as central to delivering Norwich City Council's objectives.
+Good procurement will lead to buying goods, works and services in an ethical and sustainable way, therefore optimising our use of resources, providing value for money and contributing to the provision of good quality services for the citizens of Norwich.

-• To ensure the goods, works and services we procure balance quality, value for money and environmental policy.
+To ensure the goods, works and services we procure balance quality, value for money and environmental considerations.

-- 100% of the authorities electricity is sourced from a green supply - The new Procurement strategy was approved by Cabinet on 17 October 2012. - The sustainability pre tender checklist has been expanded in the pre qualification questionnaire (PQQ) and the business quality questionnaires (BQQ) to include a greater number of social, economic and environmental factors. - A Business relationship and contract management strategy and toolkit has been developed and includes the requirement to monitor contractors environmental management system (EMS) and carbon emissions. - Water sourced locally for council committee rooms
+- 100 per cent of the authorities electricity is sourced from a green supply - The new procurement strategy was approved by cabinet on 17 October 2012. - The sustainability pre-tender checklist has been expanded in the prequalification questionnaire (PQQ) and the business quality questionnaires (BQQ) to include a greater number of social, economic and environmental factors. - The Business relationship and contract management strategy and toolkit has been developed and includes the requirement to monitor contractors environmental management system (EMS) and carbon emissions. - Water for council committee rooms sourced locally.

-- Ensure that the principles of the recently published procurement strategy and toolkit are embedded in procurement throughout the authority. - Formally launch the Business relationship and contract management strategy and toolkit and ensure that all contract managers are appropriately trained in its application.
+- Ensure that the principles of the recently published Procurement strategy and toolkit are embedded in procurement throughout the authority. - Formally launch the Business relationship and contract management strategy and toolkit and ensure that all contract managers are appropriately trained in its application.